 The purpose of PERC is to transform research results into evidence-based healthcare with the patient’s perspective at the center of this change.
 From this research, the healthcare community has learned that the perspectives of patients and families can directly impact the planning, delivery, and evaluation of care.

-Achieving patient-centered care is vital for a patient’s success because studies show it’s positively associated with satisfaction of care, as well as physical and social wellbeing.
+Achieving patient-centered care is vital for a patient’s success because studies show it’s positively associated with satisfaction of care, as well as physical and social well-being.
 Making care more tailored to the needs of patients can lower the rate of emergency room visits, lead to faster recovery, decrease the utilization of health care resources, increase patient, family, and care team satisfaction, plus improve health outcomes.

-• Respect for patient values, preferences, and needs
+- Respect for patient values, preferences, and needs

-• Coordination and integration of care
+- Coordination and integration of care

-• Information and education
+- Information and education

-• Physical comfort
+- Physical comfort

-• Emotional support and alleviation of fear
+- Emotional support and alleviation of fear

-• Involvement of family and friends
+- Involvement of family and friends

-• Continuity and transition
+- Continuity and transition

-• Access to care
+- Access to care

-Not only does s positive patient experience and patient-centered care improve health outcomes, but it also increases the chance that patients will return to the provider or health institution for future physicals, immunizations, and more.
+Not only does a positive patient experience and patient-centered care improve health outcomes, but it also increases the chance that patients will return to the provider or health institution for future physicals, immunizations, and more.

 Plus, patient-centered care can lead to improved patient satisfaction scores, better morale and productivity across healthcare personnel, improved resource allocation, and even reduced expenses in the long run.
-In short, patient-centered care benefits patients, families, health care providers, and health systems and organizations.

 The future of patient-provider collaboration